grouparoo/app-example-docker/README.md

 - Will be automatically deployed when the code changes
 - Is a [12-factor app](https://12factor.net/) with all configuration stored in the Environment

+This repository contains examples of 2 ways to deploy a Dockerized application: `Docker Compose` and `Kubernetes via AWS EKS`.

 ## Repository Configuration

 1. Create a new Grouparoo project.
 Learn more @ https://www.grouparoo.com/docs/installation.